 Summary of Case

-Baltimore County has agreed to provide money (sometimes called “back pay”) and other relief awards to individuals who would have otherwise been eligible for employment as an entry-level police officer or police cadet if the County did not use the written examinations the United States challenges.
-More information about the relief awards available is here.
-Baltimore County has also agreed to stop using the challenged written exams and to use an exam that meets the required legal standards.
+As part of the settlement, Baltimore County agreed to provide money (sometimes called “back pay”) and priority hiring relief to individuals who would have otherwise been eligible for employment as an entry-level police officer or police cadet if the County did not use the written examinations the United States challenges.
+More information about the relief awards is available here.
+Baltimore County will also stop using the challenged written exams and will develop and use an exam that meets the required legal standards.

 Upcoming Important Dates

-Deadline to Submit Objection to Entry of the Settlement Agreement
+Deadline to Submit Corrections to Acceptance of Relief Documents

 Please do not call the Court or the Court Clerk’s Office to ask any questions about the case, because the Court will be unable to assist you.
 If you have additional questions, please contact us.